adambard/learnxinyminutes-docs/csharp.html.markdown

         // We defined this type inside a Bicycle class, so it is a nested type
         // Code outside of this class should reference this type as Bicycle.Brand

-        public Brand brand; // After declaing an enum type, we can declare the field of this type
+        public Brand brand; // After declaring an enum type, we can declare the field of this type

         // Static members belong to the type itself rather then specific object. static public int bicyclesCreated = 0;